mozilla/mozilla-campus-clubs/_pages/yearplanning.md

 <br>
 In this section of the year plan you may feel as though you are picking timelines and resource estimates out of thin air – don’t worry about that.
 Just try to work backward from what you know to make estimates on what you don’t know.

+## Get Started

+Build your Club's Year Plan now using this <a href="https://docs.google.com/document/d/1DKQd0decBLoAMep6weXINDP4zrURFbhHl7061SO5UYA/copy">Year Planning Template</a>.